SamsidParty/FocalSonic/README.md

  Reason: Apple doesn't provide any legal method of playing DRM protected lossless files on Windows.

  - ❌ AutoMix / Sing / Apple Intelligence features
- Reason: Windows PC's don't support Apple Intelligence
+ Reason: Windows PCs don't support Apple Intelligence

  - ❌ macOS support
  Reason: A lot of work to put in with little demand, the official client for macOS is quite good already.